Zijuan Chuncha (Purple Spring Tea)

 This visually striking sheng puer tea is made using the purple-colored young buds and leaves of old-growth tea trees.
 The atypical coloration indicates particularly high nutrient levels of anthocyanin flavonoids and amino acids.
 The pale purple-tinted infusion has a unique sweet floral aroma and a lingering flavor that is clean and gentle, with mild astringency compared to other sheng puers.

 Purple tea’s color is, of course, its most distinctive characteristic.
-While the fresh leaves are a rich purple-red, the dried leaves appear black, and they reveal elegant gradients of stunning deep blue-green when rehydrated during brewing.
+While the fresh leaves are a rich purple-red, the dried leaves appear black, and the rehydrated leaves reveal elegant gradients of stunning deep blue-green during brewing.
 People in Yunnan’s tea-growing regions sometimes call it “three-color” tea because of this rainbow transformation.
 The purple color of the fresh leaf even translates into the infusion of the tea itself.
-Instead of a light green or yellow, Zijuan Chuncha brews a delicate yet lively purple-tinted brown.
-If you allow the tea to dry at the bottom of your cup, the purple color will become more apparent.
+Instead of a light green or yellow typical of a sheng puer, Zijuan Chuncha brews a delicate yet lively purple-tinted brown.
+If you allow the tea to dry at the bottom of your cup, the purple pigments from the anthocyanins will become more apparent.

 Tea production